 After sunrise, when most people went to sleep, I walked to a beach bar to get myself some coffee.
 I could hear bits of conversations around me: “What do you mean you go to the room to take a pee?” a guy asked his friend, almost in shock.
 “Go pee in the sea, like everyone else!” he concluded.
 I had to laugh.

 The bartender gave me a long, double espresso, and I could see everyone else was holding beer bottles and cocktail glasses.
-I sat down and watched the waves.
+With The Verve in my ears, I sat down and watched the waves.
 The sea had been agitated for days.
 Behind the muddy waves, in the distance, I could see the shipyard at Mangalia.
 I realized there was nothing picturesque about the Black Sea coast in Vama Veche and that was exactly the reason I liked it.

 At dusk, my sister took me to the southern end of the village, where a worn out stop sign and two police cars announced the border with Bulgaria.
 A few campers, tents, and the sea.
 Nothing more, nothing less.
 I told my sister that was where I wanted to stay next summer.
 She laughed, saying she could not picture me living like that.
 But I knew better.
 There, I told her there was no place like Vama Veche elsewhere in the world.
 She laughed again, saying that was just my interpretation, and other places might mean to other people what Vama means to me.